-- 3.19.
-Option 1 would maintain the status-quo, however, could result in applications not complying with the relevant requirements and subsequently not being made.
-Option 2, while causing a minor inconvenience for those analysing the application, allows for continuity of the process, while removing a requirement which prevents applications from effectively being submitted. - 3.20.
+- 3.20.
+Option 1 would revert to the status-quo, however, could result in applications not complying with the relevant requirements and subsequently not being made.
+Option 2, allows for continuity of the amended process, while removing a requirement which prevents applications from effectively being submitted. - 3.21.
 Option 2 is therefore the preferred option.